mjhoy/mjhoy.com/writings/misc/catalunya.md

 very clean for me, he says.
 Just last week it was impossible to walk in here.
 I was building a pipe organ for a circus in France.

-Dinner was delicious, some kind of cuttlefish risoto.
-Our conversation tended to lapse in and out of English and Spanish.
-At some point it turned to _construcción de iglús_, a favorite topic for Pau, as he once was the president of the local igloo builder's association.
-Before I knew it I had agreed to let Pau take me up to the mountains in the morning to teach me to build igloos.
+Dinner is delicious, some kind of cuttlefish risoto.
+Our conversation tends to lapse in and out of English and Spanish.
+At some point it turns to _construcción de iglús_, a favorite topic for Pau, as he once was the president of the local igloo builder's association.
+Before I know it I have agreed to let Pau take me up to the mountains in the morning to teach me to build igloos.

-We left at 7 in the morning so we'd have enough light.
+We leave at 7 so that we have enough light.

 ![](/images/barca/13122014-P1210106.jpg)